d365collaborative/d365fo.tools/d365fo.tools/docs/Invoke-D365ModuleReportsCompile.md

 ```

 ## DESCRIPTION
-Generate labels for a package / module / model using the builtin "ReportsC.exe"
+Generate reports for a package / module / model using the builtin "ReportsC.exe"

 ## EXAMPLES